Immunization protects you from disease.

 - Immunization is safe.
 It's much safer to get immunized than to get this disease.

-Talk to a public health nurse to find out if you can get typhoid vaccine for free.
+Talk to a public health nurse to find out if you can get the Men-B vaccine for free.

-You may also benefit from the vaccine if you travel to an area that has a high risk of typhoid.
-If you’re getting the vaccine because of travel, it’s not free.
+Other people may also benefit from this vaccine, such as if you travel to an area that has a high risk of meningococcal B disease, but it’s not free.

 If you can’t get the vaccine for free, check with your health insurance provider to see if your plan covers the cost.